alexandrascript/aw-bingo-plugin/README.md

 * 1 bingo header image, width 650px
 * 3 winner images.
 Recommended size 500px x 300px

-There are now demo images available in the folder `/demo`.
-Upload the images in `/demo/bingo-cards` directly to your WordPress post.
+To use the demo, upload the images in `/demo/bingo-cards` directly to your WordPress post.
 The other images should be uploaded directly to the Media gallery.

 ## Instructions